zetaalphavector/RAGElo/README.md

 ```
 Note that, in this example, we passed to the `evaluate` method two dictionaries with metadata for the query and the document.
 This metadata is injected into the prompt by matching their keys into the placeholders in the prompt.

+Other examples are available as notebooks in the [docs/examples/notebooks folder](https://github.com/zetaalphavector/RAGElo/tree/master/docs/examples/notebooks) of the repository.

 ## 🚀 CLI Quickstart
 After installing RAGElo as a CLI app, you can run it with the following command:
 ```bash